Home » Koh Chang » Nightlife

 Lonely Beach – Koh Chang Nightlife

-From its humble smoke hazed origins, Lonely Beach has now become the thumping-bass and bone-shaking core for Koh Chang’s good times.
+From its humble pot-smoke hazed origins, Lonely Beach has now become the thumping-bass and bone-shaking core for Koh Chang’s good times.

-Dj’s from different far flung places throw down familiar tunes each and every night of the week, at a whole host of different venues located either on the beach or up in the village.
+These days, very decent Dj’s, both local and from different far flung places, throw down familiar tunes each and every night of the week, at a whole host of different venues.

 There are parties to celebrate pretty much anything, openings, closings, National holidays, phases of the moon that even the moon didn’t know it had, whatever.